Anto Joseph

-His wife Neeta Pinto also started a production and distribution company along with Priya Venu in 2009, named Aan Mega Media.
-It has produced and distributed a few number of Malayalam films.
+Joseph's wife, Neeta Pinto, also started a company alongside Priya Venu in 2009, named Aan Mega Media.
+The company produces and distributes Malayalam films.

 Early life

 Anto Joseph was born on 1972 June 1, as the son of P M Joseph and Molly Joseph.
 He hails from Kottayam, Kerala and studied in SH Mount High School.
 While studying in Government College, Kottayam he also served as the district secretary of Kerala Students Union.

 Career

 Anto began his career as a production executive in the early 90s.
 His served as the production controller in many hit Malayalam movies like Black (2004 film), Thommanum Makkalum, Rajamanikyam and Mayavi etc.

 In 2007, he started as a film producer in association with other film production companies and made his debut as a producer with Mammootty-starrer crime thriller Big B (film), which despite having a lukewarm response in the theaters later went to be one of the biggest cult following movies in Malayalam Cinema.
 The movie also marked the debut of popular film director Amal Neerad.
 In 2009, Anto had his first major breakthrough as a producer with the film Annan Thambi.
 The movie was directed by Anwar Rasheed and had Mammooty on the double role.
 The movie turned out to be one of the highest grossers of that year.
 In 2014, he produced his first Tamil film starring named Bramman starring Sasikumar.

 Later launched his own film production company named "Anto Joseph Film Company" and produced films like Malik, Take Off, The Priest etc.

 In 2020, he produced Kannum Kannum Kollaiyadithaal in association with Viacom18 Studios with Dulquer Salmaan on the lead.

 In 2017, he produced the film Take Off Starring Kunchacko Boban and Parvathy Thiruvothu which was one of the most critically acclaimed films of that year.
 The movie was well received in the box office and went to earn many prestigious film awards including two national awards and five Kerala state film awards.

 He is the general secretary of Kerala Film Producers Association, vice president of Kerala Film Distributors Association and executive committee member of Kerala Film Chamber.